stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 y # => 41 (y is unchanged)
 ```

-But on the other hand, the seemingly identitical code for lists behaves differently.
+But on the other hand, the analogous code for lists behaves differently.

 ```python
 x = [1, 2, 3]